ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

                                     port number
         -i, --input-script TEXT    Name of the input Python script.
 Cannot be mixed with -p
+        --features TEXT            Beta feature flags to set, as a semicolon delimited list.
+Options: ['MultistageHarmonic',
+                                    'ThermalShells']
         --exit                     Exit the application after running an input script.
 You can only use this command with --input-script argument (-i).
 The command